-This is conventional poetic diction and imagery; and no one would deny its superior quality.
+This is conventional poetic diction and imagery; and no one would demy its superior quality.

-The best poetry in From Feathers to Iron owes nothing to Auden, Eliot, or the Anglo-Saxon 'scops'.
+Auden, Eliot, or the Anglo-Saxon 'scops'.
 It occurs when Day Lewis reflects on the English countryside and allows it to interpret his experiences for him.
-His natural bent is to-wards lyricism; and he is never naive nor harsh in his treatment of ambition, love and beauty.
-'Now She is like the White Tree-Rose', 'Rest from Lowing and be Living', and the well-known anthology piece, 'Do not Expect again a Phoenix Hour' are examples of his best lyrical expression.
+His natural hent is to-wards lyricism: and he is never naive nor harsh in his treatment of ambition, love and beauty.
+'Now She is Like the White Tree-Rose', 'Rest from Loving and be Living', and the well-known anthology piece, 'Do not Expect again a Phoenix Hour' are examples of his best lyrical expression.